johnnychang25678/my-words-app/README.md

 In the past, this was the process when I was trying to memorize vocabularies:

-See a word I don't undestand -> google it -> Add the word and its definition to an excel file -> Review and try to quiz myself by hiding the definition column on excel -> Repeat
+See a word I don't understand -> google it -> Add the word and its definition to an excel file -> Review and try to quiz myself by hiding the definition column on excel -> Repeat

 As you can see, this process is tedious and hard to keep track of my progress.
 For example, if I want to take a quiz only on the incorrect words from last quiz, it's quite a manual process using Excel.